chop-dbhi/harvest-site/_posts/2014-02-23-custom-controls-in-cilantro.md

     ...
 ```

-The next task is handle getting the operator from the state of the UI.
+The next task is getting the operator from the state of the UI.
 This can be done using a simple `if/else` block.
 As a side note, `lte` means "less than or equal to" and `gt` means "greater than" and they map to Django's [field lookup operators](https://docs.djangoproject.com/en/1.5/ref/models/querysets/#field-lookups).

 ```javascript